premAI-io/state-of-open-source-ai/vector-stores.md

 ## Limitations
 While there are many advantages to using vector databases in certain applications, there are also a few issues to be aware of:

-1. Data structure
+- Data structure
-* Vector databases are optimized to work with only vector data.
-The underlying data structures may not be suitable for working with tabular or JSON data
+  - Vector databases are optimized to work with only vector data.
+The underlying data structures may not be suitable for working with tabular or JSON data.
-* For this reason, vector databases should not be used as a replacement for other types of databases as they lack many of the features such as being ACID-compliant.
+  - For this reason, vector databases should not be used as a replacement for other types of databases as they lack many of the features such as being [ACID-compliant](https://www.mongodb.com/databases/acid-compliance).

-2. Debugging difficulty
+- Debugging difficulty
-* To humans a vector looks like a random list of numbers.
+  - To humans a vector looks like a random list of numbers.
 These numbers don't make any sense to us, so it becomes difficult to interpret what this vector represents.
-* Unlike a relational database where we can read the data in each column, we cannot simply read the vector.
-This makes vector data difficult to debug, as we have to rely on algorithms and metrics to make sense of the data
+  - Unlike a relational database where we can read the data in each column, we cannot simply read the vector.
+This makes vector data difficult to debug, as we have to rely on algorithms and metrics to make sense of the data.

-3. Indexing issues
+- Indexing issues
-* The way a vector database is indexed is crucial to its search performance.
+  - The way a vector database is indexed is crucial to its search performance.
-* However, due to the way some indices are designed it can be quite challenging to modify or delete data.
+  - However, due to the way some indices are designed it can be quite challenging to modify or delete data.
 For some indices, the entire underlying data structure needs to be re-formatted when data changes are made.

 ## Future